exercism/clojure/concepts/lists/about.md

   - `first` returns the first item from a list.
   - `rest` returns the list without the first item.
   - `count` returns the number of items in the list.
+  - `conj` returns a list with items appended in it.

 ## Additional Resources